JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #3 - Response outcomes

 Each response defined in your swagger contract needs to have a corresponding entry `x-gulp-swagger-codegen-outcome: <name>`.
 It is this _name_ that is used by the controller methods call on the responder object.
+The outcome names can be re-used in different path verbs, however, they must be unique within any given verb's outcomes.

-E.g.:
+#### Example:

-swagger.yaml:
+##### swagger contract:

 ```yaml
       responses: